jonnyleealas/Learning-journal-102/journals/class6.md

 We should be able to say. x+y = Turtle eats

+Roger also spoke about Java having it's own code that won't make sense to us, so we should just except that it works.

 Last thing I learned is that you must be sure to avoid typing errors.
 My code didn't work properly, because I mis-spelled a word.